frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/guardian.md

 * Student
 * User

-## 2. How to create a New Guardian
+## 2. How to create a Guardian

 1. Click on New Guardian in the Guardian List.
 1. Add the name of the Guardian and click on Save.

-## 2.1.
+### 2.1.
 Additional Options while creating a Guardian

-Apart from the mandatory details of the guardian, you can also add the following details:
+Apart from the mandatory details of the Guardian, you can also add the following details:

 1. **Email Address**: Enter the email address of the Guardian.
 The email address can be linked to an email group for sending Newsletters or Announcements.
-2. **Mobile Number**: The mobile number of the guardian can be recorded here.
+2. **Mobile Number**: The mobile number of the Guardian can be recorded here.
-3. **Alternate Mobile Number**: You can add the Alternate Mobile Number of the guardian over here for emergency purposes.
+3. **Alternate Mobile Number**: You can add the Alternate Mobile Number of the Guardian over here for emergency purposes.
 4. **Date of Birth**: The date of birth of the Guardian can be recorded here.
 5. **User ID**: If the Guardian is a User of the system, their User Id can be mentioned here.
 6. **Education**: The Academic and Educational details of the Guardian can be recorded here.